coleenquadros/configuration/README.md

 - `defaults`: path relative to [resources](/resources) to a file with default values.
 Note that it starts with `/`.
 [Current options](/resources/terraform/resources/)
 - `parameter_group`: (optional) path relative to [resources](/resources) to a file with parameter group values.
 Note that it starts with `/`.
 - `overrides`: list of values from `defaults` you wish to override, with the override values.
 For example: `engine: mysql`.
+- `replica_source`: indicates this will be a read replica with this identifier of an rds instance acting as the source
 - `output_resource_name`: name of Kubernetes Secret to be created.
   - `output_resource_name` must be unique across a single namespace (a single secret can **NOT** contain multiple outputs).
   - If `output_resource_name` is not defined, the name of the secret will be `<identifier>-<provider>`.